Zappem/core-api/README.md

-# zappem-api
+# Zappem Core API

+This is the core API for Zappem.

-See the docs:
+See the docs for API reference:
 [https://zappem.github.io/zappem-api/](https://zappem.github.io/zappem-api/)